Anđelo Jurkas: Books

 Third book was poetry collection "I Love You“, autobiographical story composed of love songs and beatnic street poetry., Retrieved 24 February 2011.

 Fourth one was the book and the album named "Off The Record – stories from the brighter side“ detailing the collection of numerous accidents, funny events, short stories from the concerts, promotions and similar stuff regarding more than 300 most interesting bands from world rock scene from The Rolling Stones, Bruce Springsteen, Iggy Pop, Ramones, Rage Against The Machine, Guns And Roses, Metallica, Nirvana, Beastie Boys, Nick Cave, indie scene The Jesus Lizard, Jon Spencer Blues Explosion, Henry Rollins, Gang of Four, Godfathers, Fugazi, Shellac and the others such as Macy Gray, Sade, 50 Cent, Beyoncé, and many more.

 Fifth solo title is "Big Bang: Official Biography of 2 Cellos“, as the title says the official biography of national crossover duo, two classical backgrounded cellists Luka Šulić and Stjepan Hauser, known as 2Cellos that became one hit wonders on the global music market with the cover of Michael Jackson's hit “Smooth Criminal“ played only on two cellos., Retrieved 26 November 2013.

-Sixth title is called "The Crucifix“ – collection of the interviews and the works gathered past decade writing and dealing with the pop culture in this area.
-Jon Spencer, Anna Calvi, Girls Against Boys, Royksopp, De La Soul, Sick of It All, Henry Rollins, Partibrejkers, Disciplina Kičme, Riblja Čorba, Thompson, Laibach, PCVC, Urban, Predin, TBF, Hladno Pivo, Edo Maajka, Damir Avdić, Krankšvester, Fil Tilen, Sara Renar, Irena Žilić, Dunja Ercegović and many more.

 He started literary program Pop Up library within which Dallas Records published biographies of the artists such are Red Hot Chili Peppers, Adele, Nick Cave, The Doors and The Clash.

 His work frequently touches upon music, pop culture, movies, media, etc., Retrieved 20 January 2011.

 Music

 Along with independent literary career he also started his solo music works.
-Both of the solo albums ("Soundtrack of Life", 2011. and "Off The Record", 2012.) gained critical acclamations and were noticed as modern combination and melting pot of several music genres from rap, rock, dance, storytelling and similar music forms.
-He recorded fifteen videos from those two titles, all of them followed by favourable reviews.
-Those albums were pronounced the album of the week by RTL television and Radio 101; further positive reviews by Nova TV, Jutarnji list and other distinguished national and regional media.
+Both of the solo albums ("Soundtrack of Life", 2011. and "Off The Record", 2012.).